Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 - **Observations** - what the medic perceives about the environment.
 Observations can be numeric and/or visual.
 Numeric observations measure attributes of the environment from the point of view of the agent.
-For our medic this would be attributes of the scene that are visible to it.
+For our medic this would be attributes of the battlefield that are visible to it.
-Observations can either be discrete or continuous depending on the complexity of the game and agent.
+Observations can either be _discrete_ or _continuous_ depending on the complexity of the game and agent.
 For most interesting environments, an agent will require several continuous numeric observations, while for simple environments with a small number of unique configurations, a discrete observation will suffice.